David Foenkinos

-David Foenkinos (born 28 October 1974) is a French author and screenwriter.
-He studied literature and music in Paris.
+David Foenkinos, born 28 October 1974 in Paris, is a French novelist, playwright, screenwriter and director who studied both literature and music in Paris.

 His novel La délicatesse is a bestseller in France.
 A film based on the book was released in December 2011, with Audrey Tautou as the main character.
-In 2014 he was awarded Prix Renaudot for his novel "Charlotte".
+His novels have appeared in over forty languages, and in 2014 he was awarded the Prix Renaudot for his novel Charlotte.